 4. Referee Reports: Two academic referees must be provided.

-The expressions of interest for the ANU PhD Scholarship (15 April round) have closed.
+The expressions of interest for the Digital Agriculture PhD Supplementary Scholarship Expressions of Interest close 15 October.

 Please contact [email protected] well prior to this date to receive supervisor details and an expression of interest form.